viktorsapozhok/earthquake-prediction/README.md

 [here](https://www.kaggle.com/gpreda/lanl-earthquake-eda-and-prediction) and
 [here](https://www.kaggle.com/artgor/even-more-features).

-### Feature selection
+### Baseline model

-Before we start with the feature selection, we calculate feature importance as it is explained [here](https://explained.ai/rf-importance/index.html) and train the model on the 15 most important features.
+Before we start with the feature selection, we calculate feature importance as it is explained [here](https://explained.ai/rf-importance/index.html) and train the baseline model on the 15 most important features.

 ```python
 from src.earthquake import utils